 For thousands of years, various indigenous Amazonian communities have been holding plant-based psychoactive medicine ceremonies.
-These ceremonies act as a way to expand consciousness, heal mental blocks and traumas, connect with nature, and further personal development.
+These ceremonies act as a way to expand consciousness, heal mental blocks and traumas, connect with nature, and further spiritual growth.

 Today, the ceremonies often take the form of spiritual retreats, and use the substance Ayahuasca and aid the user in taking a deep dive into their healing.

-Personally, I participated in my first Ayahuasca retreat in Ecuador’s Andes Mountains, during which I experienced very intense sessions of healing and personal exploration.
+Personally, I participated in my first Ayahuasca retreat in Ecuador’s Andes Mountains, during which I experienced very intense sessions of healing and spiritual healing.
 An experienced Shaman guided our Ayahuasca ceremonies, and the people working at the retreat did everything to make the participants feel safe and connected.

 When you take the Ayahuasca, your body’s first reaction will be most likely to purge and, when that happens, it’s as though all of your personal walls and barriers are being torn down with it.
 However, once that is through, you’ll experience an intense healing session.
 In fact, taking Ayahuasca has been described as “100 hours of therapy in one moment.”

 What to Know Before Going on a Plant Medicine Retreat

 Ayahuasca retreats are most popular in Peru, Ecuador, and Brazil, due to their long traditional histories of Ayahuasca culture, and the legalities of brewing the substance.

 Ayahuasca retreats are incredibly intense, medicinal endeavors and the substance is not one to be taken recreationally.
 Look inward and find out the root causes of your attraction to Ayahuasca.
 If you want to go on the retreat for healing purposes, then the retreat is for you, but I don’t recommend the experience as a quick decision.